 I’ll leave you with a short video of the area created by talented vlogger Dan King.
 Make sure to subscribe to his YouTube channel for more videos showcasing Vancouver Island.

 There is an amazing hidden gem in this area as well.
 If you have a membership with us, log in to view this exclusive content.
 This content is shown only to authorized members.

 This content is restricted to members only.
 If you are a paying member, please log in with your email and password to view.

-If you would like to learn more about our Membership, click on this link: Vancouver Island View Membership
+To sign up and learn more about our Membership benefits, click on this link: Vancouver Island View Membership